 Advantages of investing in heritage homes

-While it might sound constraining to own a heritage home and not be able to make the changes you want, there are actually numerous benefits to this concession:
+While it might sound constraining to own a heritage home and not be able to make the changes you want, there are numerous benefits to this concession:

-·Learning experience: You can learn a lot by purchasing and renting a heritage home.
+You can learn a lot by purchasing and renting a heritage home.
 From how to interact with local governing boards, to how to market a home with heritage designation, you will have the opportunity to cultivate unique skills as a property owner and investor you wouldn’t develop anywhere else.

 Before you jump on the opportunity to own a heritage home, make sure you’re familiar with the limitations you’ll be facing.
 Knowing what you’re in for will protect you from tying money up in an investment you aren’t ready for or don’t want.

-The most significant drawback of investing in a heritage home are the limitations of the heritage designation.
-You may be limited to certain color options for the exterior of the home and other changes might require approval by a heritage committee to ensure the history and character of the home is maintained.
+The most significant drawback of investing in a heritage home is the limitations of the heritage designation.
+You may be limited to certain colour options for the exterior of the home and other changes might require approval by a heritage committee to ensure the history and character of the home is maintained.
 Because of these limitations, you might not be able to increase the value of the home in the same way you would with a standard fixer-upper.
 You have to weigh these limitations against the potential increase in value because of heritage designation.

 If you do get the green light to fix things up in a historically-accurate way, you’ll likely spend more time and effort getting a heritage home ready to be rented than a standard rental home, or even a fixer-upper.
-While the end result is likely to be worth it, you should be realistic with how much time you have to invest in a home.
+While the result is likely to be worth it, you should be realistic with how much time you have to invest in a home.

 In this same realm, newer homes tend to be more predictable when it comes to renovations, updates and improvements.
 When you invest in a heritage home, you never know what you’re going to find.
 After many decades of renovations, updates and maintenance from various property owners, it’s likely there are a least a few surprises that will come up when you begin getting the home ready to rent!